 The age limit for NIP shingles vaccination eligibility is now 65 years and older, down from 70 years.

-- those aged 65 years and older
+• those aged 65 years and older

-- Aboriginal and Torres Strait Islander people aged 50 years and older
+• Aboriginal and Torres Strait Islander people aged 50 years and older

-There are no studies directly comparing the efficacy of Zostavax (a live attenuated vaccine) and Shingrix (an adjuvanted recombinant virus subunit vaccine).
+There are no studies directly comparing the efficacy of Zostavax (a live attenuated vaccine) and SHINGRIX (an adjuvanted recombinant virus subunit vaccine).
 However, when comparing clinical trial data the adjuvant recombinant subunit vaccine demonstrated higher vaccine efficacy against placebo than the live attenuated vaccine against placebo.

 Which immunocompromised patients are eligible?

-As a live attenuated vaccine, Zostavax is contraindicated for some at-risk patients, who will now benefit from the NIP reform, said Ms Castle.
+As a live attenuated vaccine, Zostavax is contraindicated for some at-risk patients, who now benefit from the NIP reform, said Ms Castle.

 ‘Immunocompromised patients 18 years and over can now access the vaccination via the NIP, whereas they couldn’t previously,’ she said.

-Immunocompromised adults with the following medical conditions are eligible for an NIP-funded Shingrix vaccine:
+Immunocompromised adults with the following medical conditions are eligible for an NIP-funded SHINGRIX vaccine:

-- haemopoietic stem cell transplant
+• haemopoietic stem cell transplant

-- solid organ transplant
+• solid organ transplant

-- haematological malignancy
+• haematological malignancy

-- advanced or untreated HIV.
+• advanced or untreated HIV.

 Can pharmacists administer the vaccine?

-- New South Wales (Shringrix brand only)
+• New South Wales (SHINGRIX brand only)

-- South Australia (Shingrix brand only)
+• South Australia (any brand

-- Victoria (any brand)
+• Victoria (any brand)

 What do patients need to know?